shengng325/Instaclone/README.md

 - [ ] Mailgun for email services
 - [ ] Resetting user password
 - [ ] Caption for each image
-- [ ] Follower and following function
+- [ ] Followers and following function
+- [ ] Index page that shows gallery images from "followings"